affanmustafa/easy-kindle/README.md

 Easy-Kindle is a command-line tool that enables users to send web articles, documents, and books to their e-reader devices (Kindle, Kobo, Remarkable, etc.) via email.
 The tool automatically converts web content into optimized e-book formats and delivers them directly to the user's device.

-## Core Purpose

-The primary goal is to solve the problem of reading web content on e-readers, which typically have limited web browsing capabilities.
-By converting online articles, blog posts, and documentation into e-book formats, users can enjoy a distraction-free reading experience on their preferred e-ink devices.

-## Target Users

-1. **Academic Readers** - Students and researchers who want to save research papers and articles
-2. **News Enthusiasts** - People who want to read news articles and blog posts offline
-3. **Documentation Readers** - Developers and professionals who want to read technical documentation
-4. **Book Lovers** - Anyone who wants to build a personal library of web content
-5. **Productivity Seekers** - Users who want to minimize distractions by reading on dedicated e-reading devices

 ## Core Features

 ### 1. Input Processing